Conduct of Question Period

-Alternatively, the Member who placed the question on the Order Paper may rise in the House under "Questions on the Order Paper" and give notice of his or her intention to transfer the question and raise the subject matter during the Adjournment Proceedings.
+Alternatively, the Member who placed the question on the Order Paper may give notice of his or her intention to transfer the question and raise the subject matter during the Adjournment Proceedings.
 The order referring the matter to committee is then dropped.

 A Member who wishes to receive more information on a response given to his or her question during Question Period, or whose written question has not been responded to within 45 days, may give notice of his or her intention to raise the subject matter of the question during the Adjournment Proceedings, also referred to as the “late show”.

 At the commencement of this 30-minute period, from 6:30 p.m. to 7:00 p.m.
 Monday through Thursday (there are no Adjournment Proceedings on Friday), a motion to adjourn the House is deemed moved and seconded.
 After debate, the motion to adjourn is deemed carried and the House adjourns.

 The adjournment debate, divided into a maximum of three periods of no more than 10 minutes each, is used as a vehicle for brief exchanges (questions from Members and responses from Ministers or Parliamentary Secretaries).
 Several topics may be debated during each occurrence of the Adjournment Proceedings.

 House of Commons Procedure and Practice,Second Edition, 2009Standing Orders of the House of Commons